Super Swing Golf: Gameplay

+Extra content

+The outfits for the characters Kasumi, Ryu Hayabusa, and Ayane, from Tecmo's Dead or Alive series, appear in the game.

 Reception

 The game was met with positive reception.
 IGN gave it a score of 7.3 out of 10, calling it a fair game with a lot of replay value, but ultimately the rest depended on preference.
 Yahoo!
 Games awarded it 4.5/5, saying it was a fun mix between silly swings and serious golf.
 X-Play gave it four stars out of five for being fun but very difficult in some areas.
 GameRankings gave the game a score of 71.40%, while Metacritic gave it 72 out of 100.

-Sequel

-A sequel, Super Swing Golf: Season 2, was released on December 11, 2007.